Tiipai language: Nouns

 Albeit much less than verbs, nouns also bear some morphology in Tiipai.
 Only 8 nouns in Tiipai bear plural morphology, and all of these seem to have originated as verbs—this paucity is also likely partly due to the fact that expressing plurality is not even obligatory on verbs.
 Interestingly, noun pluralization actually closely resembles the causative, but with only the prefixes ch- and aa- accompanying suffixes -ch and -a and root vowel length change.
 The two major instances in which nouns take affixes are possession and case.

+Possession

 Tiipai distinguishes two types of possession: inalienable and alienable.
 Inalienable possession applies to body parts, some items of clothing, pechaay "daughter (man's term)", aa "language", shiimull "tribe, last name", and keyaw "behalf".
 The following person affixes appear on the possessed nouns: